The0z/QuizWebServer/README.md

 # QUIZ WEBSITE AND WEBSERVER

 ### A custom website used in a team-building event.
 Consisted of CSS, HTML, JavaScript, PHP, Ngnix, and MySQL components.
--	Quiz site in which teams would compete and compare answers to see who got the most answers right.
+-	Quiz site in which teams compete and compare answers to see who got the most answers right.
 -	Uses CSS and HTML to design 5 unique webpages that all integrated together.
 -	Uses PHP to create, manage, and display a MySQL database containing several teams' answers.
 -	Creates a web server with Ngnix that is remotely accessible and has HTTPS and TLSv1.3 enabled.